nerzh/everscale-client-ruby/README.md

    Workchain id that is used by default in DeploySet
   - workchain: Number<Optional>

    Message lifetime for contracts which ABI includes "expire" header.
-The default value is 40 sec.
+   Must be specified in milliseconds.
+Default is 40000 (40 sec).
   - message_expiration_timeout: Number<Optional>

-   Factor that increases the expiration timeout for each retry The default value is 1.5
+   Factor that increases the expiration timeout for each retry Default is 1.5
   - message_expiration_timeout_grow_factor: Number<Optional>